-Libraries, found in Windows 7 and 8. are more than a list of suggested folders for saving documents, music, pictures, and video.
+Libraries, found in Windows 7. are more than a list of suggested folders for saving documents, music, pictures, and video.
 Customizing your libraries isn’t just tweaking for the sake of tweaking – with libraries, you can streamline the way you organize your files and make yourself more productive.
 If you’ve ignored libraries so far and opted to organize your files the traditional way, be sure to give libraries a try.

 Libraries are collections of folders.
 The folders can be in multiple places – even across multiple hard drives and different cloud storage services – but the files are presented in a single list.